interval1066/interp/README.md

 Depends on libconfig.

 ---
-* The code now counts the number of members in the table static global member automatically, no need for this constant anymore.
+*  The code now counts the number of members in the table static global member automatically, no need for this constant anymore.<br>
 ** This has since been moved to the "parser.h" include file.